Skip to main content

 HOW TO CHECK FOR LEAKS

-Checking your meter for a leak can save you time and money.
-First notice the (red or white triangle dial) on the face of your meter (see picture).
+- Checking your meter for a leak can save you time and money.
+First notice the small black box at the bottom right hand corner on the face of your meter.
 This is a “leak detector” make sure while you are watching the leak detector, that no water is being used inside or outside the home.
-If this dial is spinning, you have a leak on your side of the meter.
-The leak detector will NOT spin if water is NOT going through your meter.
+If the box is blinking, you have a leak on your side of the meter.
+The leak detector will NOT blink if water is NOT going through your meter.

-The District provides you with, Three Leaks Adjustments, per lifetime of the membership.
+- The District provides you with, Three Leaks Adjustments, per OWNER of the membership.

 Please call our office for more information on Leak Adjustments.